 - Shotgun – Do not run around giving away business cards, thinking that this is networking – leave the cards at home

-- Prepare – plan who you want to talk to at any Networking event and have a goal for that meeting – can you get an Attendees List in advance or read the sign in book
+- Prepare – plan who you want to talk to at any Networking event and have a goal for that meeting.
+Can you get an Attendees List in advance or read the sign in book later or on arrival

 - Be positive – Add positivity to the energy and NEVER criticise others